 If I enjoy a great day with my girlfriend, then my relationship will be counted as a positive happiness factor.
 If I feel sick, then this will logically be counted as a negative happiness factor.
 You get the idea.
 My happiness tracking journal is filled with both positive and negative happiness factors.

-One of the negative factors that frequents my happiness tracking journal is being "Tired".
+One of the negative factors that frequently pops up in my happiness tracking journal is being “Tired”.

 I use this happiness factor whenever I feel tired, and when it affects my happiness.
 Maybe you know the feeling: you wake up feeling miserable and have trouble staying awake throughout the day.
 No healthy amount of coffee can help you here, and your temper is only a fraction of what it usually is.
 Well, the negative happiness factor “Tired” is perfect for days like these.